 The Board is elected for a period of two years beginning with the day of the election.
 Board members can resign at any time.
 A Board member loses ist function, if it stops being a representative of a Forum member or if the Forum member leaves the Forum.
 When a Board member resigns or loses ist function, a new Board member is elected for the rest of the period.
 At any time, the Forum can decide to elect a new Board (Art.
 5).

-In case it is not possible to elect a chairman until the end of a regular period, a temporary chairman for the period until the end of the next meeting may be elected by the Forum.
+In case it is not possible to elect a chair until the end of a regular period, a temporary chair for the period until the end of the next meeting may be elected by the Forum.

 The Board shall